Before you get started with your painting project, there are a couple of things you’re probably going to want to know.

 What are those ideal conditions?

 Well, there are a couple of things to look out for:

 Variables that Affect Primer Drying Time

-Without a doubt, the biggest variable when it comes to paint or primer drying time is the humidity.
+Without a doubt, the biggest variable when it comes to painting or primer drying time is humidity.
 In some areas of the world, this may not be such a big issue, but in our home city of Miami, Florida- this is a huge issue.
 Humidity is everywhere.